 Like most wounds and bruises, the skin on and around your tattoo will start to harden and peel.
 You may feel tempted to manually pull off the half-peeled flakes.
 You must resist this urge.
 These flakes may be attached to newly formed healthy skin, and peeling them off prematurely may result in re-opening the wound and lead to bleeding.
 You will also find that your tattoo will become itchy and you may be tempted to scratch.
 Avoid scratching at all costs.

 Wear loose clothing

 You will likely be wearing loose clothing anyway since you’ll be in Bali.
 Tight clothes can pull and tug on your fresh tattoo while you move about, leading to open scabs and maybe even bleeding.
-Loose clothes gives your tattoo some space to breath and avoids close contact with the skin.
+Loose clothes give your tattoo some space to breathe and avoid close contact with the skin.

 What are some of the lesser known benefits of getting a tattoo?

 Outside of bragging rights, there are some health benefits of getting a tattoo.
 Here are a few: